yishairasowsky/big_book_of_torah_knowledge/mishnah/maaseros.md

 **Warning:**

-Despite being one of the shivas haminim for which Eretz Yisrael is praise, it is recommended to avoid eating figs based on the very high chance of finding **bugs** in them.
+Despite being one of the shivas haminim for which Eretz Yisrael is praised, it is recommended to avoid eating figs based on the very high chance of finding **bugs** in them.

 **The case is…**